Call for Submissions Rules & Guidelines

 Sample poster configuration

 When possible, the poster title should indicate the important result (e.g., lesions of frontal cortex disrupt divided attention) rather than the experimental question (e.g., frontal cortex and divided attention).
-A maximum of 15 presenters or authors may be included with the submission.
-Presenters are required to bring copies of their papers to the meeting (50 copies or more recommended).
+A maximum of 15 presenters or authors may be included with the submission and included in the program.

 Posters will be scheduled into one of several poster sessions from Thursday evening through Sunday afternoon.